TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Design of

 \tool first aims to identify neurons that actively participate in an FL global model's prediction.
 Traditional data provenance approaches must trace the participation of all input data records in the operation for completeness, eventually mapping them to individual outputs of the operation.
-However, tracking the provenance of all neurons is expensive and, more importantly, wasteful because not all neurons participate equally in a model's prediction.
-Therefore, tracking the behavior of all neurons in a model may lead to over-approximation (\ie more than expected clients are classified as contributors) when provenance is used to identify the contributing clients.
+However, tracking the provenance of all neurons with equal importance is wasteful because not all neurons participate equally in a model's prediction.
+Therefore, tracking the behavior of neurons with the same importance in a model may lead to over-approximation (\ie more than expected clients are classified as contributors) when provenance is used to identify the contributing clients.

 The behavior of a neural network on a given input is determined by the set of activated neurons in the network, and different sets of neurons are activated on different inputs.
-A neuron is considered to be activated if its output is greater than the activation threshold $t$ (\eg greater than zero).
-We leverage this insight and apply \tool's neuron provenance only on the activated neurons in a global model on an input.
-The benefits of this approach are twofold.
-First, it reduces the number of neurons that need tracking to capture end-to-end neuron provenance.
-Second, it reduces the likelihood of over-approximation by excluding the neurons that may distort the outcome when the lineage of a specific neuron is used to localize the influential client.
+We leverage this insight and apply \tool's neuron provenance to dynamically quantify the influence of global model neurons on each prediction for the given input.
+This reduces the likelihood of over-approximation by minimizing the contribution of neurons that may distort the outcome when the lineage of a specific neuron is used to localize the influential client.

-Mathematically, the output of a neuron is $z = \sigma (\mathbf{w} \cdot \mathbf{\Bar{z}} )$, where $\mathbf{w}$ is the set of weights of the neuron, $\mathbf{\Bar{z}}$ is the input to a neuron, and $\sigma$ is the activation function.
-One of the commonly used activation functions ($\sigma$) is ReLU (Rectified Linear Unit)~\cite{10.5555/3104322.3104425}.
+Mathematically, the output of a neuron is $z = \sigma (\mathbf{w} \cdot \mathbf{z} )$, where $\mathbf{w}$ is the set of weights of the neuron, $\mathbf{z}$ is the input to a neuron, and $\sigma$ is the activation function.
+One of the commonly used activation functions ($\sigma$) is ReLU ~\cite{10.5555/3104322.3104425}.
 The output of $\sigma$ is called the activation or output of the neuron.
-We consider the neuron to be activated if $z > t$.
-The threshold $t$ is a hyperparameter that can be tuned to control the number of activated neurons in the network.
+A neuron with ReLU function is considered active if $z > 0$.
 Note that the output of a neuron ($z$) is part of the input to the neurons of the next layer.
+Next, \tool computes the activation of each neuron in the network.
+Suppose that $n_j$ represents the $j$-th neuron in a neural network and the set of all the outputs (\ie activations) of all the neurons in a neural network can be represented as $\{z_{n_1}, z_{n_2}, ..., z_{n_j}\}$, which captures the complete dynamic behavior of the network on a given test input $\mathbf{x}$.
+Note that for the first layer, the input $\mathbf{z}$ to neurons will be the input $\mathbf{x}$ to the model \ie $\mathbf{z} = \mathbf{x}$ for the first layer of the neural network.